[Nothing will be impossible]

-Not too long after I wrote this (just under a month) I found myself looking at those “mountains” again, but I wasn’t looking at them as if they were glorious.
+Not too long after I wrote this (just under a month) I found myself looking at those “mountains” once again, but I wasn’t looking at them as if they were glorious.
 Truth be told, I was feeling quite frazzled.

-I’d been praying and crying, and praying and crying some more when God answered me with, “Sit back and enjoy the view.
+I’d been praying and crying, and praying and crying some more, when God answered me with, “Sit back and enjoy the view.
 You’re not driving–I am.”
 (Oh, that’s right!)
 I had it wrong.
 I thought that I was the one who had to keep on driving.

 I can breath in the fresh mountain air and just enjoy the view as God makes those metephorical mountains disappear from view.
 I needed that reminder, that correction, and that reassurance.
 Once again He never fails to meet the need.

 If your interested in more mountain inspiration take a look at my poem titled ” Mountain ” <—-(right there.)
 I wrote this particular poem during another season of my life, when I was looking at those mountains all wrong.
 I was too focused on what I thought I lacked.
 I was feeling so broken and so damaged that I was unable to see that there was so much more ahead of me.

-If I look back it’ll only be to see how far God has brought me.
+If I look back, it’ll be to see how far God has brought me.
 Mountains change and they shrink; they fade even, in the distance.
-It’s okay if you find yourself looking at those mountains, just keep in mind Who it really is that’s doing the driving.
+It’s okay if you find yourself looking at those mountains, just keep in mind who’s really doing the driving.
 It’s also okay to stop and ask for directions.